After this chapter, you should be able to:

 Rewards and punishment may temporarily result in a change in a child’s behaviour, but they have little long-term effect because they do not address why the child is displaying the undesired behaviour (Shanker, 2013).

 Development of sense of self: During the second year of life, children begin to recognize themselves as they gain a sense of self as separate from their primary caregiver.
 In a classic experiment by Lewis and Brooks (1978) children 9 to 24 months of age were placed in front of a mirror after a spot of rouge was placed on their nose as their mothers pretended to wipe something off the child’s face.
-If the child reacted by touching his or her own nose rather than that of the ‘baby “in the mirror, it was taken to suggest that the child recognized the reflection as him or herself.
+If the child reacted by touching their own nose rather than that of the ‘baby “in the mirror, it was taken to suggest that the child recognized the reflection as themself.
 Lewis and Brooks found that somewhere between 15 and 24 months most infants developed a sense of self-awareness.
 Self-awareness is the realization that you are separate from others (Kopp, 2011, as cited by Paris, Ricardo, Raymond, & Johnson, 2021).
 Once a child has achieved self-awareness, the child is moving toward understanding social emotions such as guilt, shame or embarrassment, as well as sympathy or empathy (Lally & Valentine-French, 2019).

 Perhaps you have spent time with a number of infants.
 How were they alike?
 How did they differ?
 How do you compare with your siblings or other children you have known well?
 You may have noticed that some seemed to be in a better mood than others and that some were more sensitive to noise or more easily distracted than others.
 These differences may be attributed to temperament.
 Temperament is the innate characteristics of the infant, including mood, activity level, and emotional reactivity, noticeable soon after birth.